Easy DIY lawn mower repairs

 Replacing a lawn mower spark plug

 The spark plug ignites the air and fuel mixture in the lawn mower's engine.
 Replace the spark plug every season or as often as directed in your owner's manual.
-Also replace the spark plug if it's damaged or fouled, which can make it hard to start the mower or make the mower sputter.
+Also replace the spark plug if it's damaged or fouled by oil, which can make it hard to start the mower or make the mower sputter.
 See our DIY repair guide: How to replace a lawn mower spark plug.

 Replacing a lawn mower drive belt

 The drive belt on a lawn mower connects the engine to the gear case, which rotates and propels the mower forward.
-If the belt breaks or wears down, the mower won't move forward easily.
+To replace the drive belt, see our DIY repair guide: How to replace a lawn mower drive belt.

 Replacing a lawn mower recoil starter

-On pre-2014 mowers, just getting to the recoil starter can be a hassle, but if your mower has an overhead valve engine produced after 2014, this repair is much easier to do.
-Our DIY repair guide How to replace a lawn mower recoil starter on an OHV engine shows how simple the repair is.
+On pre-2014 mowers, just getting to the recoil starter can be difficult, but if your mower has an overhead valve engine produced after 2014, this part is much more accessible.
+Consult our DIY guide: How to replace a lawn mower recoil starter on an OHV engine.

 Replacing a lawn mower carburetor

 The carburetor mixes fuel with air and then sends the fuel mix into the engine cylinder where it combusts to drive the piston.
 If the carburetor is clogged or damaged, the engine receives an improper mixture that prevents it from starting or causes it to run roughly.
 To replace the carburetor, consult our DIY repair guide: How to replace a lawn mower carburetor.